anaswaramanoj/anaswaramanoj/README.md

 - 👀 I’m interested in Web Development
 - 🌱 I’m currently a B.Tech undergrad
 - 💞️ I’m looking to work on Developer roles
-- 📫 How to reach me @ann_artfanatic on Instagram
+- 📫 Reach me at @ann_artfanatic on Instagram

 <!---
 anaswaramanoj/anaswaramanoj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.